 This will also allow for proper distribution rather than pouring everything at once and over-saturating a single area.

 Avoid storm drains

 When draining wastewater from your hot tub, it’s best to avoid storm drains completely.
-Some municipalities do allow draining into storm drains if chlorine is below 0.1 ppm (0.1 mg/L).
+Some municipalities do allow draining into storm drains if the chlorine level is below 0.1 ppm (0.1 mg/L).

 However, any chloramines present in water can still damage the environment, which is why I recommend avoiding the storm drain to err on the side of caution.

-Also note that some cities provide a special drain for easy access to a sewer system in your home, but do not confuse this for a storm drain.
+Also note that some cities provide a special drain for easy access to a sewer system in your home, but do not confuse this with a storm drain.

 Storm drains convey water directly into natural bodies like streams and rivers, where aquatic life resides.
 This water passing through the drain doesn’t undergo treatment.
 Therefore, it still contains chemicals that can harm plants, fish, and other organisms living in the water ecosystem.

 Water from your spa contains all sorts of chemicals like bromine, chlorine, algaecides, chloramines, salt, nonylphenols, and other pollutants harmful to marine life.